-Real memories are made when everyone is being themselves and having fun.
+Real memories are made when everyone is themselves and having fun.

-If DIY isn't your thing, hire a professional.
+If DIY isn’t your thing, hire a professional photographer.

 Book soon.
-Calendars are filling up and if you have a specific date it’s doubly important that you book head.
+Regardless of who you use, calendars are filling up and if you have a specific date, it’s doubly important that you book ahead.